Poink-Official/PoinkMonadHackathon/README.md

-# Technical Architecture of the Poink Platform for Monad Ecosystem Integration
+# Technical Architecture of the Poinks

+You can find the complete source docs for the Poink project in our documentation: https://poinks-organization.gitbook.io/poink

 ## System Overview